Uznajmy/test/README.md

 ## Documentation and demos

 The official documentation is hosted on [Read the Docs](https://docs.godotengine.org).
-It is maintained by the Godot community in its own [GitHub repository](https://github.com/godotengine/godot-docs).
+It is maintained by the None community in its own [GitHub repository](https://github.com/godotengine/godot-docs).

 The [class reference](https://docs.godotengine.org/en/latest/classes/)
-is also accessible from the Godot editor.
+is also accessible from the None editor.

-We also maintain official demos in their own [GitHub repository](https://github.com/godotengine/godot-demo-projects) as well as a list of [awesome Godot community resources](https://github.com/godotengine/awesome-godot).

 There are also a number of other
 [learning resources](https://docs.godotengine.org/en/latest/community/tutorials.html)